ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/eumetsat-data-tailor-flavour/README.md

 For more information on capabilities of the Data Tailor, please refer to [Data Tailor Standalone Guide on User Portal](https://user.eumetsat.int/resources/user-guides/data-tailor-standalone-guide) and for more information about the available products and customizations inside the Data Tailor, please go to [Products and Customizations Available in the Data Tailor](https://user.eumetsat.int/resources/user-guides/data-store-detailed-guide#ID-Products-and-customisation-available-in-the-Data-Tailor) page.

 ## Prerequisites
+> 💡 A VM plan with at least 16GB of RAM is recommended for successful setup and stable operation.

 * Install [git](https://git-scm.com/downloads) (version 2.0 or higher )
 * Install [python](https://www.python.org/downloads) (version 3.9 or higher)